Metroid Prime 2: Echoes

 Technically this is used, but only in one room in the Dark Agon Wastes (the enemy's early name outright states it's for Sanctuary Fortress, via the common prefix "Digital") where you can't interact with it or scan it.
 It's a fully functional enemy which doesn't appear where it's supposed to, and which is only seen as decoration behind a Morph Ball tunnel.

 "Mechanism: Airthorns.
 Rogue airborne mechanoids.
 Targets are small and travel in packs for safety.
 Avoid contact."

 "The Luminoth made the Airthorn to patrol local airspace.
 The small, speedy machines were a boon to the war effort until their programming failed.
 Now rogue, they serve the Ing as fiercely as they served their creators."

-- Bacteria Swarm (No clue what this would've been; Light World Ingswarm?
-It has a script.)
+- Bacteria Swarm - no clue what this would've been (Light World Ingstorm?), but has a script.

-- Chozo Ghost (From Prime 1.
-NOT on any of the scan data lists- but they have a script.
-Presumably cut very, very early; earlier even than the Elite Pirates and other things limited to the older scan data list.)
+- Chozo Ghost - from Metroid Prime.
+Not on any of the scan data lists, but has a script.
+Presumably cut earlier than even the Elite Pirates and other things limited to the older scan data list.

 - Dark Pirate Aerotrooper